 Whenever a fault occurs inside the transformer, the oil in the transformer tank gets overheated and gases are generated.
 The generation of the gases depends mainly on the intensity of fault produced.
 The heat generated during the fault will be high enough to decompose the transformer oil and the gases produced can be used to detect the winding faults.
 This is the basic principle behind the working of the Buchholz relay.

-Operation of the Buchholz relay is very simple.
+The operation of the Buchholz relay is very simple.
 Whenever any minor fault occurs inside the transformer heat is produced by the fault currents.
 The transformer oil gets decomposed and gas bubbles are produced.
-These gas bubbles moves towards the conservator through the pipe line.
-These gas bubbles get collected in the relay chamber and displaces oil equivalent to the volume of gas collected.
+These gas bubbles move towards the conservator through the pipeline.
+These gas bubbles get collected in the relay chamber and displace oil equivalent to the volume of gas collected.
 The displacements of oil tilts the hinged float at the top of the chamber thereby the mercury switch closes the contacts of the alarm circuit.

 The amount of gas collected can be viewed through the window provided on the walls of the chamber.
 The samples of gas are taken and analyzed.
-The amount of gas indicates the severity of and its color indicates the nature of fault occurred.
-In case of minor faults the float at the bottom of the chamber remains unaffected because the gases produced will not be sufficient to operate it.
+The amount of gas indicates the severity and its color indicates the nature of the fault that occurred.
+In case of minor faults, the float at the bottom of the chamber remains unaffected because the gases produced will not be sufficient to operate it.